stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-clam-chowder.md

 The clams go in near the end with the milk and seasonings.
 That keeps them from becoming tough while still giving the chowder enough time to taste cohesive.
-Thyme, celery salt, bay leaves, garlic, and black pepper keep the flavor classic and comforting.

-## Serving Ideas

-Serve clam chowder with oyster crackers, crusty bread, or warm biscuits.
+Serve with oyster crackers, crusty bread, or warm biscuits.
 A little fresh parsley on top brightens the bowl, and extra cracked black pepper is always welcome.

+## Tips

+- Reheat chowder gently.
+Milk-based soups can separate or scorch over high heat, so warm leftovers over low heat and stir often.
+- If the chowder thickens in the refrigerator, loosen it with a splash of milk, clam juice, or water while reheating.
+- Add fresh parsley after reheating rather than before storing.
-For a full meal, pair it with a simple green salad, roasted vegetables, or a half sandwich.
-It also works beautifully as a starter before baked fish, lobster rolls, or other New England-style seafood dishes.
+- For a full meal, pair it with a simple green salad, roasted vegetables, or a half sandwich.

 ## Gluten-Free Variation